 Dilloway’s output as a solo artist is informed by his parallel fixations on synthesizers and 8-track tape loops.
 His attention to one medium or the other shifts cyclically: “I’ll spend my winters working on synth music and then all the other time I‘m usually working with my tapes,” he told Pitchfork.
 He also uses tape echo machines, contact mics (which he sometimes places directly in his mouth) and a tape recorder for the blind created by the Library of Congress.
 His double LP Modern Jester accumulated all of his musical infatuations into a single “bipolar” package “...of drama and humor.”
 In recent years Dilloway has collaborated with drummers Chris Corsano and Ryan Jewell.
 In 2012 he and musician Jason Lescalleet released the album Grapes and Snakes on PAN.

-Dilloway founded Hanson Records in 1994 in conjunction with a release by his band at the time, Galen.
-In 1997 he released the first Wolf Eyes album, a self-titled cassette, in 1997.
+In 1997 he released, via Hanson, the first Wolf Eyes album, a self-titled cassette, in 1997.
 Hanson has also put out essential material by Kevin Drumm, Smegma, Hive Mind, Emeralds, and others.